[ Printer Friendly Version ] [ Report Abuse ]

 "Yes.
 I remember you, Adella, and this must be Beatrice?"
 Rowena said, trying to hold back a sneer as she adressed her second eldest niece.

 "Hello, Aunt.
 It's certainly been a long time since we've seen each other, eh?"
-Bea said, flashing a cheeky grin at her aunt.
+Bea said, flashing Rowena a cheeky grin.
+Dezzy cringed a bit at Bea's boldness, and knew that she couldn't be the only one.

 "Yes, it has.
-And I see you've not changed much."
+And I see you've not changed much," Rowena said in clipped tones before moving down the line.

 "I'm Clara.
 It's lovely to meet you," Clara said, before Bea could say something that would get her into trouble.